FAQ on Radar Detectors and Laser Jammers

 We can't stress this enough - LOTS of laser speed traps from Calgary through Red Deer, Edmonton to Fort McMurray.
 Edmonton is also the capital of DragonEye LidarCam.
 We recommend AL Priority with front and rear laser protection.
 See laser FAQ for more details.

 MultaRadar CD Photo Radar Enforcement in Edmonton - this is the new MRCD photo radar that is becoming widespread in Edmonton and other 780-area.
 You will need a MultaRadar / MRCD capable radar detector.

 Saskatoon and Regina have fixed speed cameras, similar to Calgary and Winnipeg.
 A radar detector supporting North American camera database will be very useful.

-Not only are laser guns frequently used for roadside speed traps, Saskatoon runs DragonEye and PoliScan Photo Lidar system.
-This can be blocked by AL Priority Quad / Quint with at least 2-3 sensors installed in the rear.
+Not only are laser guns frequently used for roadside speed traps, Saskatoon runs DragonEye Photo Lidar system.
+This can be blocked by AL Priority with Rear Defence (rear laser sensors).
 See laser FAQ for more details.

 Oops, Manitoba bans radar detectors.
 Make sure you choose from our of our undetectable models.

 Winnipeg is also another city infested with DragonEye Photo Lidar, second to Edmonton.
 Only AL Priority can defend against it.
 See laser FAQ for more DragonEye details.

 You already learned that the provincial laws ban radar detectors in Ontario and Quebec.
 And the OPP and SQ use Spectre RDD to catch detector users.
 No sweat!
 Follow our recommendation for a stealth radar system.
 We have stealth detectors from Uniden, Radenso, and Escort Radar.

 OPP still uses K-band, so remember not to turn it off on your radar detector.

 MultaRadar Photo Radar Enforcement in Quebec - the new MRCD photo radar is spreading across province of Quebec (confirmed in Montreal, Quebec, and Gatineau area).
 However, photo radars in Quebec are clearly marked with early warning signs.